lhydl/ip/docs/README.md

 ### Notes

-1. `done` and `delete` command can only take in one task number at a time.
+1. `done` and `delete` command can only take in one <task number> at a time.
 1. All command keywords (`list`, `todo`, `deadline`, `event`, `done`, `delete`, `find`, `bye`) are case-insensitive.
-1. The task name parameter of the `todo` command cannot be empty.
+1. The <task name> parameter of the `todo` command cannot be empty.
-1. The task number parameter of the `delete` and `done` command cannot be empty.
+1. The <task number> parameter of the `delete` and `done` command cannot be empty.
-1. The task name and time parameter of the `deadline` and `event` command cannot be empty.
+1. The <task name> and <time> parameter of the `deadline` and `event` command cannot be empty.
-1. The keyword parameter of the `find` command cannot be empty.
+1. The <keyword> parameter of the `find` command cannot be empty.
+1. The <keyword> parameter of the `find` command is case-insensitive.
-1. When finding tasks by a keyword, the tasks returned to the found-list have the same task number as the ones in the original task list.
+1. When finding tasks by a <keyword>, the tasks returned to the found-list have the same <task number> as the ones in the original task list.
 1. The application auto saves the task list whenever there is a change of tasks in the task list.
-1. The application auto loads the previously saved task list when it runs.
+1. The application auto loads the previously saved task list immediately after start-up.